genestack/user-guide/source/doc-odm-user-guide/metadata-editor.rst

 invalid metadata terms will be shown.
 Click on a term you would like to update, immediately, **Replace values** window will open, allowing you to type in the correct value.

-Apart from editing metadata manually, user can also import and validate the metadata.
+Apart from editing metadata manually, you can also import and validate the metadata.
 Click on the "Import" icon in the upper-right corner and select a local CSV or Excel file containing metadata you would like to associate with the imported files.

 .. image:: images/import-from-spreadsheet.png
    :scale: 40 %
    :align: center